Love burgers? Here’s a list of Charlotte’s 20 best burgers spots, ranked.

-What to order: Farmer’s Daughter ($11) – farm egg, peppered applewood bacon, cheddar, tomato, Bibb lettuce, M&B sauce.
+What to order: Farmer’s Daughter — farm egg, peppered applewood bacon, cheddar, tomato, Bibb lettuce, and M&B sauce.

-Backup burger: Moo & Brew Burger — brew-braised onions, brew chili, brew cheese & yellow mustard.
+Backup burger: Moo & Brew Burger — brew-braised onions, brew chili, brew cheese, and yellow mustard.

 Vibe: Classy cocktail bar in Elizabeth.
 Wash down the burger with an Old Fashioned.

-Description: The Crunkleton Burger is topped with cheese, lettuce, pickles and house made Crunkleton sauce served with fries ($12).
+Description: The Crunkleton Burger is topped with cheese, lettuce, pickles, and house-made Crunkleton sauce served with fries.

 Vibe: Tiny hidden spot near NoDa’s Heist Brewing with a walk-up window and outdoor table for eating.

-Vibe: Run-of-the-mill, upscale fast-casual interior located in an Elizabeth strip mall, with a new cooler location in South End.
+Vibe: Fast-casual interior located in an Elizabeth strip mall, with a new cooler location in South End.

-What to order: Bang Bang Burger — American cheese, lettuce, tomato, onion, homemade pickle and Bangburger sauce with fries.
-A double will cost you an additional $3 ($9.50).
+What to order: Bang Bang Burger — American cheese, lettuce, tomato, onion, homemade pickle, and “Bangburger” sauce with fries.

-Backup order: Cowboy Burger — sharp cheddar, bacon and homemade BBQ sauce with fries.
+Backup order: Cowboy Burger — sharp cheddar, bacon, and homemade barbecue sauce with fries.